Noovolari/leapp/docs/configuring-session/configure-aws-iam-role-federated.md

 | `KEYCLOAK`        | :white_check_mark:                  | :x:                |

 !!!
 Info
-    If you want to add support to a new SAML Identity Provider, please refer to the [FAQ](https://docs.leapp.cloud/latest/troubleshooting/faq#how-can-i-add-support-to-a-new-saml-identity-provider).
+    Is your SAML 2.0 Identity Provider not included in the above list?
+Please, refer to the [FAQ](/troubleshooting/faq/#how-can-i-add-support-to-a-new-saml-20-identity-provider) to add a new one.

 ## Fields